sakshis30/planetary-rockfall-detection/README.md

 ---

-## 📖 Overview
+## 📖 Project Overview

-Rockfalls are important geological indicators that provide insights into planetary surface evolution and terrain stability.
-Detecting these regions manually from thousands of satellite images is time-consuming and challenging.

-This project proposes an automated deep learning pipeline that preprocesses planetary images, generates labelled datasets, trains a Convolutional Neural Network (CNN), and predicts the presence of rockfall regions on Mars and Moon imagery.
+Planetary rockfall detection is a challenging computer vision task due to the small size of rockfall features and the large volume of satellite imagery that must be analyzed.

+In this project, a deep learning pipeline was developed to automatically identify rockfall regions on high-resolution images of the Moon and Mars.
+The workflow includes image preprocessing, data augmentation, CNN-based model training, and performance evaluation on two planetary datasets.

+The project demonstrates how deep learning techniques can be applied to planetary science for automated geological feature detection, reducing manual effort while enabling scalable analysis of planetary surfaces.

 ---